-Ms. Johnson is a professional geologist and diversified mining and exploration professional with over 13 years of experience holding numerous technical, operational, and corporate level leadership roles for junior and intermediate producers across North and South America.
-Ms. Johnson currently serves as the Vice President of Corporate Development & Sustainability at Faraday Copper Corp. ("Faraday Copper") since April 2022.
-Ms. Johnson was the Corporate Development Manager at Silvercorp between December 2020 and March 2022, where she led the assessment and evaluation of international precious and base metal projects for potential acquisition or strategic investment.
-Prior to that, she held the role of Exploration Manager at Calibre Mining Corp. ("Calibre"), where she led the operational exploration teams and managed near mine drilling activities at the company's operations in Nicaragua.
-Ms. Johnson held several roles during her tenure with SSR Mining Inc. ("SSR Mining"), including as a geologist (2012 -2015), project geologist (2015 - 2018) and sustainability coordinator (2019), where she co-developed the company's inaugural Sustainability Report and specialized in launching or advancing numerous exploration efforts at projects or operations in the U.S., Canada, Mexico and Argentina.
+Ms. Johnson is a professional geologist and diversified mining and exploration professional with over 14 years of experience holding numerous technical, operational, and corporate level leadership roles for junior and intermediate producers across North and South America.
+Ms. Johnson currently serves as the Vice President of Corporate Development and Sustainability at Faraday Copper Corp. ("Faraday Copper") and as an independent director of Endeavour Silver Corp.
+Previously, Ms. Johnson served as the Corporate Development Manager at Silvercorp, where she led the assessment and evaluation of international precious and base metal projects for potential acquisition or strategic investment, and as Exploration Manager at Calibre Mining Corp. ("Calibre"), where she led the operational exploration teams and managed near mine drilling activities at the company's operations in Nicaragua.
+Ms. Johnson served in several progressively senior roles during her tenure with SSR Mining Inc. ("SSR Mining") from 2012 to her departure in 2019 as sustainability coordinator, where she co-developed the company's inaugural Sustainability Report and specialized in launching or advancing numerous exploration efforts at projects or operations in the U.S., Canada, Mexico and Argentina.
 Ms. Johnson holds a B.Sc. in Geology from the University of Alberta, an M.Sc. in Geology/Geochemistry from the University of Victoria, an MBA in Financial Services from Dalhousie University, and is a registered member of the Association of Engineers and Geoscientists of British Columbia.